Tom Watson, Baron Watson of Wyre Forest: Later career

 In March 2020, Watson was appointed chair of UK Music.

 In the summer of 2020, Watson participated in the ITV reality programme Don't Rock The Boat, which was broadcast in November 2020.

 In September 2020, Watson, who had previously been heavily critical of the gambling industry, took a job as a senior adviser on problem gambling to Flutter Entertainment, which runs the UK gambling companies Paddy Power, Betfair and Sky Bet.

-He produced an autobiographical book, "Downsizing" (2020) and presented a two-part documentary on ITV "Giving Up Sugar for Good" (2021) documenting his personal experience of losing seven stone in less than twelve months and putting his type 2 diabetes into remission by following a low-carbohydrate lifestyle.
+He produced an autobiographical book, "Downsizing" (2020), and presented a two-part documentary on ITV, "Giving Up Sugar for Good" (2021), documenting his personal experience of losing seven stone in less than twelve months and putting his type 2 diabetes into remission by following a low-carbohydrate lifestyle.

+In January 2025, Watson settled with News Group Newspapers, receiving substantial damages and an apology for "unwarranted intrusion" into his private life by the News of the World newspaper, which included surveillance and the use of false information while he was investigating Rupert Murdoch's newspapers, though NGN denied his phone was hacked between 2009-2011.
+The legal case was connected to a related claim made by Prince Harry.

 Peerage

 In January 2020, it was reported that Watson had been nominated for a peerage.
-According to John Rentoul, who wrote in The Independent, his nomination was subsequently rejected by the House of Lords Appointments Commission, the body who vet nominees for "propriety".
-Watson is believed to have been rejected due to his actions surrounding Operation Midland.
+According to John Rentoul, who wrote in The Independent, his nomination was subsequently rejected by the House of Lords Appointments Commission, the body that vets nominees for "propriety".
+Watson is believed to have been rejected owing to his actions surrounding Operation Midland.

 In August 2020, it was reported by The Daily Telegraph that Watson was to once again be nominated for a peerage, in this instance by the Labour leader Keir Starmer.

 It was announced on 14 October 2022, that as part of the 2022 Special Honours, Watson would receive a life peerage.
 On 21 November 2022, he was created Baron Watson of Wyre Forest, of Kidderminster in the County of Worcestershire.

 Personal life

-Watson was married to Siobhan and they had two children before separating in 2012.
+Watson married Siobhan Corby in 2000.
+They had two children before separating in 2012.
+He was later in a relationship with future Labour MP Stephanie Peacock.